 Victoria Park Master Plan

-As the oldest park in Kitchener, established in 1896, Victoria Park has grown into a highly treasured public space at the core of the city.
+As one of the oldest parks in Kitchener, established in 1896, Victoria Park has grown into a highly treasured public space at the core of the city.
 To maintain this invaluable asset, we are updating the Victoria Park Master Plan, a guiding document for how we support the park’s infrastructure long-term.

 To update the plan, we will re-assess both public and City priorities within Victoria Park.
 We will review existing conditions and amenities in the park, as well as analyze how the park is being used and how it will need to support the community in the future.
 This data-driven process will help us develop a 10-year plan for how the park is improved, maintained, and operated.
 For more information, read how we will develop the Master Plan